 More than one way to publish

 Every Wixie project is automatically assigned a unique URL, and work can be shared online instantly!
-You and your students can also export work as a PDF, images, or eBook.
+You and your students can also export work as PDFs, images, eBooks, movies, or animated GIF files.
 Printing options are available too, which makes it easy for students to publish their work as posters, booklets, comics, trading cards, and more.

 Many sites use Google Classroom accounts to keep their online assignments organized.
 Wixie allows teachers to publish assignments to Google Classroom and for students to share their final projects there as well.